leeclarke/IdenticonGenerator/README.md

 * MONOCHROME - Seeded from the 42nd - 44th bytes in the seed, it provides a single color on a white background similar to the gitHub Identicon.
 * TRICHROME - Seeded Randomly, it provides 2 colors on a white background similar to MONOCHROME.
 * DOTS - Seeded from byte array, it randomly throws varying sized dots on a dark or light background.
-* MIRRORED - Based on part of the seed then mirrored
+* MIRRORED - Based on part of the seed then mirrored (TBD)
 * RANDOM - Comes out a lot like Patchwork but the colors are randomly selected.
 Not based on seed and probably less unique?

 ### Want to help?
 Dive on in or give me a shout!
 There's a few issues below that need work and I'm open to any expansions etc.

 ### TODOs
-* Reactor the Pattern Enum into a base class.
+[] Reactor the Pattern Enum into a base class.
 Including closures in an enum was pretty amazing but this would benefit from a default class that can be overridden and allow for more patterns to be created without messing with an enum thats getting kinda ugly/
-* Allow for icon size changes, default is currently 100x100
-* Refine Hex to color algorithm
+[x] Allow for icon size changes, default is currently 100x100 [] Refine Hex to color algorithm
-* MAke TRICHROME based off seed.
+[x] Make TRICHROME based off seed.